shawakash1992/IMDB-case-study/README.md

 * Analyze the data with clusterd coulumn and bar approach.

-QUEST.
-Create a view to show Titles by Country, excluding the USA, for the entire sample.
+QUEST:	Create a view to show Titles by Country, excluding the USA, for the entire sample.
 Name the PivotTable "Titles by Country", then use a PivotChart to visualize this view as a Clustered Column Chart.
 Ans:![6](https://github.com/shawakash1992/IMDB-case-study/assets/157875263/e9bc4d79-e0e2-44d6-9e07-4c6d29376762)

+QUEST:	Show the top 10 countries by Titles in Clustered Column format  ?.Which country is 2nd ?
+QUEST:19.
+Show the chart type to a Clustered Bar, and change the PivotTable sorting to ascending by of Titles?